hasindu2008/cornetto/README.md

 scripts/create-hapnetto.sh asm-0
 ```

 See comments inside [scripts/create-hapnetto.sh](scripts/create-hapnetto.sh) to understand what the script is doing.
-The final outputs we want are the two files `asm-0_dip.boringbits.bed ` and `asm-0_dip.boringbits.txt`.
+The final outputs we want are the two files `asm-0_dip.boringbits.bed` and `asm-0_dip.boringbits.txt`.

+## step 4: Only for human saliva samples

+We need to append any non-human contigs to the panel if we are using a human saliva sample.
+First, follow the additional instructions [here](docs/saliva.md#get-the-non-human-contigs) to generate two files `asm-all-0.nonhuman_contigs.fasta` and `asm-all-0.nonhuman_contigs.bed`.

+Then, append the `asm-all-0.nonhuman_contigs.fasta` to primary assembly `asm-0.fasta`.
+Append the `asm-all-0.nonhuman_contigs.bed` to the `asm-0.boringbits.bed` or `asm-0_dip.boringbits.bed` based on what you are after.
+Generate the `asm-0.boringbits.txt` or `asm-0_dip.boringbits.txt`based on the bed file.

-### Step 4: configuring readfish
+### Step 5: configuring readfish

 Now create the minimap2 index for the primary assembly `asm-0.fasta` to be used with readfish:
 ```bash